Last Updated: December 24, 2021

-I hesitate to say this, because some of my best friends fall in this category.
+We hesitate to say this, because we each have good friends who fall in the next category we are going to mention.
 But try to avoid packing your steering committee with a bunch of idealistic environmentalists whose views are nearly always half a bubble off, in the view of the establishment.
 Find some really mainstream people who have studied the issue in your area and can speak with authority.

 This might take some time, in fact a long time.

-All well and good, but how are we going to actually implement urban sprawl solutions?
+All this may be well and good, but how are we going to actually implement urban sprawl solutions?

 The answer depends on whether your area is somewhat amenable to doing so, except for the development community, which rarely agrees.
-If so, simply campaign very hard for very deliberately arrived at measures, a few of which we will mention.
+If so, simply campaign very hard for very deliberately chosen measures, a few of which we will mention.

 • Look at a regional mechanism for determining whether and where major new housing, shopping, and employment centers can be built.